Skip to main content

 Viewing the charging of the casket

-Families who want to view the casket being charged into the cremator need to give us notice no later than midday, the day before the cremation.
+Families who want to view the casket being charged (placed) in the cremator need to let us know no later than midday, the day before the cremation.

 There is a charge for this service.